Search Results

 - GPCRs and the Science Behind Pain and Recovery with Dr. Alex Serafini | Dr. GPCR Ecosystem

-Strategy: From Personal Pain to Scientific Purpose Dr. pain following repeated surgeries for a pilonidal cyst. pain, epigenetics, translational models.
+pain following repeated surgeries for a pilonidal cyst. pain research at Hopkins and later an MD-PhD at Mount Sinai. pain after three weeks, an effect rarely observed.
 Venetia Zachariou's lab to study the effects of chronic pain and addiction/withdrawal on the mesocorticolimbic pain and affective comorbidities.

 - Trainee Symposium I